 Healthcare Search Trends

 Giant billboards, the Yellow Pages, and singing your praises from the rooftops just doesn’t cut it nowadays for attracting new patients to your office.
 The digital age has transformed how prospective patients find and interact with their doctors and how medical practices market themselves.
+The state of healthcare marketing has changed along with what is important to the patient.

 According to Google, last year alone, 77% of patients searched their physician online before booking an appointment.
 In fact, searching for healthcare related information is the third most popular activity on the web.